 = 15.58 which is the ESI for April 2020.

 Please note that because we don't have yet income data for the last three months, this report is preliminary.
 In addition, please note that because this report involves a few months before the full Coronavirus lock-down, the current report does not fully absorb the full economic shock from the lock-downs.

-The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs), plus those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
+The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs) and also those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
+This is basically the broadest measure of the unemployment picture in the US.
 The monthly Economic Stress Index uses a rolling 3-month average of the Seasonally Unadjusted U-6.

 We look at the year over year change in Disposal Personal Income for the monthly report and at Household Income by the Census for the annual report.
 The monthly report looks at a three-month average, such as this year’s fist quarter compared to last year’s first quarter, while the annual report compares the full year-over-year change.
 (Until 2020, we used the monthly Household Income data from Sentier Research for the monthly report.
-However, Sentier stopped releasing it so we are using Disposal Personal Income minus government transfers which is released monthly by the Commerce Department.)
+However, Sentier stopped releasing it so we are using Disposal Personal Income minus government transfers such as social security payments.
+The report is released monthly by the Commerce Department.)